danpicton/mudpub/README.md

-# Unnamed Markdown Note Publisher
+# mudpub - Markdown Note Publisher
 Copies and modifies markdown notes to publish to a [GoHugo](https://gohugo.io) static site.

 Assumes: